giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 is taken for granted by the numerous service providers and bodies that are specifying them.
-However, distributed computational resources often run different implementations with different understandings and representations of compute capabilities, which poses a challenge to the applicaiton placement and service selection problems.
-While standardization efforts on network capabilities representation and exposure are well-advanced, similar efforts on compute capabilitites are in their infancy.
+However, distributed computational resources often run different implementations with different understandings and representations of compute capabilities, which poses a challenge to the application placement and service selection problems.
+While standardization efforts on network capabilities representation and exposure are well advanced, similar efforts on compute capabilitites are in their infancy.

 This document proposes an initial approach towards  a common understanding